Chromatic Scale

 Chromatic passing tones

-Chromatic notes can be used as passing notes, which are played shortly between notes in the key.
+Chromatic notes can be used as passing notes, which are played briefly between notes in the key to create smooth transitions or add tension.
 These can be seen as the opposite of target notes.
 Many scales include seven notes and there are five passing notes in a such scale.
 In the C Major, for example, the scale tones are C, D, E, F, G, A, B and the passing tones are Db, Eb, Gb, Ab, Bb.
 A specific technique that can be used is to "slide down" from a black key to the following white key on the right.
 This can create an interested effect and is relatively common in blues.

 Chromatic notes between chords

-Using chromatic notes between chords are a common approach, not at least in jazz.
+Using chromatic notes between chords is a common approach, especially in jazz.
 This can be done with single chromatic notes (e.g. a D# note between chords such as Cmaj7 and Dm7) or part of longer sequences of notes.